baraamallah/HARMUN_TRACKER/README.md

 1.  **Create a Firebase Project**: Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
 2.  **Add a Web App**: In your Firebase project, add a new Web application.
 3.  **Copy Firebase Config**: During the web app setup, Firebase will provide you with a `firebaseConfig` object.
 You'll need this for the environment variables.
 4.  **Enable Firestore**: In the Firebase Console, go to "Firestore Database" and create a database.
-Start in **Test Mode** for initial development (allows open read/write). **CRITICAL**: You MUST set up proper [Firestore Security Rules](#firestore-security-rules-critical) before deploying to production.
+Start in **Test Mode** for initial development (allows open read/write for 30 days). **CRITICAL**: You MUST set up proper [Firestore Security Rules](#firestore-security-rules-critical) (see section below) *before* the test mode expires or before deploying to production.
 If you encounter "Missing or insufficient permissions" errors, it's almost certainly due to your Firestore rules not allowing the operation.
 5.  **Enable Firebase Authentication**:
     *   In the Firebase Console, go to "Authentication".
     *   Go to the "Sign-in method" tab.
     *   **Enable the Email/Password provider.** This is required for the current login page.
     *   Go to the "Users" tab and **add at least one user** (e.g., your admin account that will be the Superior Admin).
 Note the UID of this user.
 This UID will be used as the `OWNER_UID`.
-    *   **For other users you intend to make 'admin' via the Superior Admin panel**: These users must *also* exist in Firebase Authentication (e.g., they can sign up via your app if you implement a sign-up flow, or you can add them manually in the Firebase Console).
-The Superior Admin panel grants them an *application role* in Firestore; it does not create their Firebase Authentication account.
+    *   **For other users you intend to make 'admin' via the Superior Admin panel**: These users must *also* exist in Firebase Authentication (e.g., they can sign up if you implement a sign-up flow, or you can add them manually in the Firebase Console).
+The Superior Admin panel grants them an *application role* in Firestore; it does not create their Firebase Authentication account itself.

 ### Project Setup